 Landowners/Managers and Farmers

-The review is later than usual, due to the complicated times, therefore it is even more important than ever that if you are thinking of having bracken aerially sprayed in 2021 you should plan early.
+As the Authorisation has been issued even later than usual, it is even more important than ever that if you are thinking of having bracken aerially sprayed in 2022 you should act NOW!

 For those with bracken problems, you will be need to integrate control with your total farm/land strategy.
 If you are already in an agri environment scheme, you will need to check to see if bracken control if part of that scheme, and if so, which areas and which years are applicable.
 If you are not in a scheme, you will need to see if there are still any available that might assist with funding for aerial bracken control.